 - Don’t try to remove textured coatings from ceilings.
 Wash any areas of flaking paint before re-painting

-Please call us before doing any DIY, or if you have any concerns about asbestos in your home.
+Please contact us on 0300 456 2099 before doing any DIY, or if you have any concerns about asbestos in your home.